Teaching Social Entrepreneurship: Sharing Experiences and Making an Impact

 ZEEUS: International Train the Trainers Programme 2026

-Join our international Train‑the‑Trainers programme designed for university educators who teach — or plan to teach — social, impact, and sustainability‑oriented entrepreneurship.
-Whether you are an experienced lecturer or a newcomer to the field, this three‑day interactive event offers a unique opportunity to innovate your teaching practice, exchange ideas, and connect with peers across Europe.
+The programme brings together lecturers, trainers, and innovation support staff to explore how to teach impact entrepreneurship in practice using active, experiential learning methods.
+Whether you are an experienced lecturer or a newcomer to the field, this three‑day interactive event offers a unique opportunity to innovate your teaching practice, exchange ideas, and connect with peers across the World.

 The programme brings together lecturers, trainers, and innovation support staff to explore how to teach social entrepreneurship in practice using active, experiential learning methods.
 Expect hands‑on workshops, peer learning, and a supportive international community focused on education for social and environmental impact.